top of page

 • insomnia

-Thyroid disease can also be a result of an autoimmune condition.
+Thyroid disease may also be a result of an autoimmune condition.
 Autoimmune thyroid conditions occur when the immune system attacks the thyroid gland.

 Grave’s disease occurs when there is an autoimmune tendency to overproduction of thyroid hormones.